kyh/yours-sincerely/server/README.md

 # Yours Sincerely Server

-> YS app server built with Node.js using Express, Apollo, and Next.js
+> YS app server built with Node.js using Express and Next.js.
+GraphQl API hosted by Hasura